FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/t_license_key_unix.md

 ## Obtain a license key

-1. Install <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
-You can install <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> without a license key, and enter the key later.
+1. Install {{< TransferCFT/componentshortname >}}.
+You can install {{< TransferCFT/componentshortname >}} without a license key, and enter the key later.

-2. After completing the installation, or for an existing installation, use the command <span class="code" style="font-weight: bold;">cftutil about</span> to retrieve your system information.
+2. After completing the installation, or for an existing installation, use the command `cftutil about` to retrieve your system information.

     > **Note:**
     >